ls1intum/Artemis/docs/dev/guidelines/client.rst

 We are using `Scss <https://sass-lang.com>`_ to write modular, reusable css.
 We have a couple of global scss files in ``webapp/content/scss`` but encourage `component dependent css with angular's styleUrls <https://angular.io/guide/component-styles>`_.

-Within the component html files, we encourage the use of `bootstrap css <https://getbootstrap.com/>`_.
+Within the component html files, we encourage the use of `bootstrap css <https://getbootstrap.com/>`_:

-Encouraged html styling:
 .. code-block:: html

 <div class="d-flex ms-2">some content</div>